Aadi-27/E-commerce-Store-with-React/README.md

-Wrapsy - An Online Gift Store web app with React and Context API.
+Wrapsy - An Online Gift Store made with React and Context API.
 This repository has the frontend code of the App, the backend code is saved in another repository of mine named "secondapp-backend" and is hosted seperately.